iliailinskii/test-cases/README.md

 Cope with missings.

--  Firstly, define them it might be empty/space/NaN/na/nan/NA or called something else.
+- First, define them it might be empty/space/NaN/na/nan/NA or called something else.
 To detect missing values use isnull() and isna().
-However, to double-check it I recommend calculating count by unique values.
+However, to double-check it I recommend calculating the count by unique values.
 -  Secondly, decide what to do drop it (.dropna()) / to set default value (.fillna())/ reconstruct it.
 > Usually you can drop data if it's extremely rare events.
-You should fill the default value if it is a suffient part of data.
+You should fill the default value if it is a sufficient part of the data.
 And in rare cases, there is a way to reconstruct data from other fields.
 For instance, you do not have a device brand but you have device OS so you can reconstruct apple devices by ios value.
 -  Finally, conduct the proper action.

 Check anomalies.